-A detailed list of all the best accessories for the Panasonic LX100.
-Including screen protectors, batteries, leather cases, lens cover, and a few cool extras.
+This is a detailed list of all the best accessories for the Panasonic LX100, including screen protectors, batteries, leather cases, lens covers, and a few cool extras.

 The LX100 and LX100 m2 use a Panasonic DMW-BLG10 battery.
-While the official batteries are great, the best third-party battery for the LX100 are the Wasabi batteries.
-A California based company that uses Japanese Lithium cells.
+While the official batteries are great, the Wasabi batteries are the best third-party battery for the LX100.
+A California-based company.

 Do you need more than one battery for the Panasonic LX100 II?
 It depends on how much you shoot.
-I’ve found that when I’m traveling and shooting on and off throughout the day, I’ll for sure go through one battery.
-I think for anyone that shoots moderately two batteries will be enough.
-If you’re shooting a ton of video with photos, you’ll probably want more.
+I’ve found that when I’m traveling and shooting on and off throughout the day, I’ll definitely go through one battery.
+I think two batteries will be enough for anyone who shoots moderately.
+If you’re shooting many videos with photos, you’ll probably want more.

 Best Memory Cards Panasonic LX100